Timing

 Timing Correction

-This feature will automatically ask you whether to perform Timing correction after you modify the offset or BPM of a Timing Point (if there are notes that can be corrected).
+This function will automatically prompt you to perform a Timing Correction (if there are notes that can be corrected) after you modify the offset or BPM of a Timing Point.

-The range of errors that this feature can correct has limits.
-If the correction results are incorrect, you can always undo the changes.
+The function has its limits.
+If the correction result is incorrect, you can always undo the changes.

 Additional Information on Timing Correction

-If the offset also changes, the notes will then be increased by the amount of offset change.
+If the offset is also changed, the notes’ times will be adjusted by the offset difference.

-• The BPM decreases significantly, causing notes to enter a later Timing area.
+- The BPM is reduced by too large an amount, causing notes to fall into a later Timing section.

-• The offset decreases significantly, causing the current and previous Timing areas to swap or other more complex situations.
+- The offset is reduced too much, causing the current and previous Timing sections to swap or creating more complex situations.

 Deleting a Timing Point

-Place a Note at the time point where you want to delete a Timing Point and select it, then press Ctrl+Delete to delete a Timing Point at that time.
+Place and select a Note at the time where you wish to delete a Timing Point, then press Ctrl+Delete to remove the Timing Point at that time.

 Manual Editing

-You can directly edit the project's .dyn file.
-The .dyn file stores Timing Points information in JSON format, so you can directly edit the Timing Points information in the .dyn file.
+You can directly edit the project’s .dyn file.
+The .dyn file stores Timing Points in JSON format, so you can manually edit the Timing Point information.

 {